bladeacer/ObsiThemeRef/docs/themes/a/abyssal.md

 ## Excerpt from README
 Abyssal is a simple theme from a typing enthusiast who was looking for modifications that would improve the reading and writing experience without dramatically changing Obsidian’s interface.

-Inspired by the depths of the ocean, it’s a theme that focuses on white space and mute colors (respecting accessibility standards).
-Your accent color will influence the theme but not in an expressive way (it’s too dark where the abyssal fish live 🐟).
+Inspired by the depths of the ocean, it’s a theme that focuses on white space and mute colours (respecting accessibility standards).
+Your accent colour will influence the theme but not in an expressive way (it’s too dark where the abyssal fish live 🐟).

 ## Features
 There are many small details handled in Abyssal, but the most notable are: